solarspaceclouds/perspective-scene-blender-addon/README.md

 ## Important Notes:
 The current tool's logic prioritises [Generate sample collection] over the environment collection selection.
-(i.e. if you want to use your own environment selection, do:
+(i.e. if you do not have an existing collection of objects (to be used as environment collection) in Blender and want to see how the code works, do:
-1. Select your collection in [env_coll]
+#### Check BOTH the [Generate example collection] and [Use example collection] boxes.
-2. Uncheck BOTH the [Generate example collection] and [Use example collection] boxes.
+Note: by default, the Generate example collection and Use example collection boxes are UNCHECKED.

 <img width="155" alt="image" src="https://user-images.githubusercontent.com/65459827/204555406-5a98f05c-e41b-491e-b344-9866f501ed69.png">